Shopify/remote-dom/packages/core/README.md

 ## Prerequisites

-`@remote-ui/core` uses JavaScript’s native `Map`, `Set`, and `WeakSet`.
+`@remote-ui/core` uses JavaScript’s native `Map`, `Set`, `Promise`, and `WeakSet`.
 It also uses numerous language constructs that require the `Symbol` global.
 Polyfills for these features (via [`core-js`](https://github.com/zloirock/core-js)) are imported automatically with the “default” version of this package.
 If you have a build system that is smart about adding polyfills, you can configure it to [prefer (and process) a special build meant to minimize polyfills](../documentation/guides/polyfills.md).

 ## Usage

 `@remote-ui/core` provides two main exports.
-You’ll use [`createRemoteRoot`](#createremoteroot) in the remote environment to construct a tree for attaching UI components, and [`RemoteReceiver`](#remotereceiver) on the host to react to changes in the remote root.
+You’ll use [`createRemoteRoot`](#createremoteroot) in the “remote” environment — where the source of truth for your UI will live — to construct a tree of UI components.
+If you are writing an application that will “host” these remote contexts, you’ll also use [`RemoteReceiver`](#remotereceiver) in that application to respond to updates from the remote context.

 ### `createRemoteRoot()`